- 0:45 h

 - Air or CO2 pump with cartridges

-- Tyre repair kit
+- Tire repair kit

-- Spare inner tube
+- Spare bicycle tube

-- Chain rivet
+- Chain tool

-- Allen key
+- Allen keys

-- Handlebar mount for mobile phone/satnav
+- Handlebar mount for mobile phone/navigation

 - Bicycle lock

-The lists for “basic equipment” and “technical equipment” do not claim to be complete and only serve as suggestions for what you should pack.
+The lists for “basic equipment” and “technical equipment” do not claim to be complete and serve only as suggestions for what you should pack.

 Directions & Parking facilities